-“Doing things like aggressively washing the vagina on the inside can throw your bacteria ratios out of whack,” says Gersh.
+“Doing things like aggressively washing the vagina on the inside can throw your bacteria ratios out of whack,” Gersh says.
 The result?
 Odor!

-Let the record show that you should not, under any circumstance, be putting garlic gloves, cottage cheese, or yogurt inside your vaginal canal!
+You should not, under any circumstance, put garlic gloves, cottage cheese, or yogurt inside your vaginal canal.

-“We live in a world full of bad advice and putting food inside your vaginal canal falls in that category,” says Gersh.
+“We live in a world full of bad advice and putting food inside your vaginal canal falls in that category,” Gersh says.
 “The food isn’t going to do anything but harm your vaginal microbiome.”

 Fragrant ‘feminine hygiene’ products